7 Signs You are Not Drinking Enough Water During Workouts

 4. Unusual Muscle Cramps

 Have you experienced sudden, sharp calf or hamstring cramps mid-workout that were unexpected and unexpectedly severe?
-Usually this occurs due to electrolyte imbalances and fluid loss resulting from intense sweating during high-intensity interval training (HIIT or circuit).
+Usually this occurs due to electrolyte imbalances and fluid loss resulting from intense sweating during high-intensity interval training (HIIT).

 Sports Medicine Review highlights dehydration coupled with sodium depletion as one of the primary factors leading to exercise-associated muscle cramps.
 Source.